Life As a Sailor or Marine Oiler

 Occupation Description Stand watch to look for obstructions in path of vessel, measure water depth, turn wheel on bridge, or use emergency equipment as directed by captain, mate, or pilot.
 Break out, rig, overhaul, and store cargo-handling gear, stationary rigging, and running gear.
 Perform a variety of maintenance tasks to preserve the painted surface of the ship and to maintain line and ship equipment.
 Must hold government-issued certification and tankerman certification when working aboard liquid-carrying vessels.
 Includes able seamen and ordinary seamen.

-List of Sailor or Marine Oiler Job Duties
+Daily Life Of a Sailor or Marine Oiler

 - Maintain a ship’s engines under the direction of the ship’s engineering officers.

-When polled, Sailors and Marine Oilers say the following skills are most frequently used in their jobs:
+Sailors and Marine Oilers state the following job skills are important in their day-to-day work.

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.